MelSaFer/MelSaFer/README.md

 I'm a Computer Engineer from the Instituto Tecnológico de Costa Rica, with hands-on experience in data engineering, query optimization, and AI-based tools.
 My background includes relational and non-relational databases, algorithms, data structures, cybersecurity, and even virtual reality.

 I’m passionate about solving complex problems and integrating artificial intelligence into real-world applications.
-I enjoy building things that make an impact—whether it’s a chatbot, a backend system, or an interactive app.
+I enjoy building things that make an impact.

 As a creative and collaborative team member, I enjoy working on solutions that make a real impact.
 I’m motivated by opportunities to deepen my technical skills and solve meaningful problems through experimentation and iteration